 2004

-Burrtec purchase their first Liquefied Natural Gas (LNG) truck
+Burrtec purchases their first Liquefied Natural Gas (LNG) truck

 2005

-Burrtec purchase their first Compressed Natural Gas (CNG) truck
+Burrtec purchases their first Compressed Natural Gas (CNG) truck

 2006